 If researchers engage in these activities, their salaries can continue to be charged to the Award as usual.

-Step 2: In the event that no such activities can be identified, the department should consider reassigning researchers to other sources of funds.
+In the event that no such activities can be identified, the department should consider reassigning researchers to other sources of funds.
 For example, there may be other Sponsored Awards that could take advantage of the effort provided by additional researchers.
 This is allowable as long as the Award has sufficient funds and, if necessary, the ability to re-budget to accommodate the additional effort.
 There may also be departmental or other unrestricted funding sources that could be utilized.

-Step 3: In the exceptional case that alternate work arrangements or reassignment cannot be identified:
+In the exceptional case that alternate work arrangements or reassignment cannot be identified:

 - Sponsors may allow charging of salaries to an Award, even when the researcher is unable to work on that Award.
 Sponsors such as NIH and NSF (with requirements) have allowed this flexibility contingent on the UW issuing a Declaration of Extraordinary Circumstances.
 The UW has issued the declaration and an amendment.
 Review the Sponsor’s specific policies on COVID-19 to determine if the Sponsor allows for such flexibility and what the individual Sponsor requirements are for complying with their policy.
-For reference, COGR has a webpage on Federal Sponsors' COVID-19 policies.
+For reference, COGR has compiled Federal Sponsors' COVID-19 policies.
 As the policies are changing frequently, always check your Sponsor's regulations before taking any action.

 - If the Sponsor has not provided flexibility or has not issued guidance, work with OSP to seek sponsor approval prior to charging salary to an Award when a researcher is unable to work on the Award.